SocraticJunkieWannabe/HW4_WAD_PS5_GroupD/checklist.md

 Add post button redirects to add post page.
 STATUS:

 Delete all button deletes all posts from the database.
-STATUS:
+STATUS: DONE

 Home page resembles Figure 2.
 STATUS: